 The "Can We?"
 Project is an experiment in revitalizing democracy that engages young people in civic discourse and takes direct aim at bridging the deepest societal divides through dialogue and curiosity.
 Building on the school's history of valuing diversity as a condition of excellence--including its particular commitment to Portland's resettled refugee communities--the "Can We?"
 Project recruited 29 high school students with diverse backgrounds, life experiences, and political viewpoints from six equally diverse public schools and Waynflete.
-We delivered a multi-faceted program over a four-month period designed to cultivate the participants' empathy, to train them to bridge differences through honest conversation, to challenge them to propose solutions to pressing and politically contentious issues in Maine, and finally, to present their ideas to gubernatorial candidates last spring in an interactive forum.
-Because of its success, past participants and adult program creators are now working to replicate the model in other parts of the country.
-You will hear from several students and adults who were directly involved and who are excited to present their work to the League of Women Voters.
+The project delivered a multi-faceted program over a four-month period designed to cultivate the participants' empathy, to train them to bridge differences through honest conversation, to challenge them to propose solutions to pressing and politically contentious issues in Maine, and finally, to present their ideas to gubernatorial candidates last spring in an interactive forum.
+Waynflete applied for and has received a grant to continue and expand this program.
+The LWVPA looks forward to helping in any way possible since this work promotes many of the core values of the League.